-1. We started a weekly newsletter for staff and faculty tailored to their needs.
-We're constantly fixing it and updating it, and it's getting really great feedback. each other, instead of just talking at them.
+- 1. We started a weekly newsletter for staff and faculty tailored to their needs.
+We're constantly fixing it and updating it, and it's getting really great feedback. - 2.
+We held a two-day staff retreat to build those bonds and really learn from and listen to each other, instead of just talking at them.